No Datadog MCP available? No problem! Agent-skills × PUP enables AI-powered incident investigation.

 Select the organization you want to authenticate.

-A list of permissions will be displayed, so accept them.
+A list of permissions to be granted will be displayed; please approve them.

-The authenticated token is valid for one hour.
+The token authenticated here is valid for one hour.

-The following operations are possible: (Partially quoted from the official website)
+The following operations are possible.
+(Partially quoted from the official source)

 Monitors